AndValsamis/pita-site/README.md

 A simple page site for a Greek pita shop.
 ===
->Using Visual Stuio Code.
+>Using Visual Studio Code.